Thirumal Perumai: Plot

 There is a dancer who goes to see a sage.
 Then she vows to make him her slave.
-Finally the sage falls in love with her and then the dancer goes to visit her mother.
+Finally, the sage falls in love with her and then the dancer goes to visit her mother.
 While she is at the temple the sage arrives.
 The mother is disgusted seeing that he is not rich.
-Finally Lord Vishnu takes the temple deity's jewels in a pot to the mother and she welcomes the sage.
-The sage is accused of stealing, and just before he is going to be killed, Lord Vishnu comes and saves the day.
+Finally, Vishnu takes his jewels in a pot to the mother and she welcomes the sage.
+The sage is accused of stealing, and just before he is going to be killed, Vishnu comes and saves the day.